 - Customers who shop both in store and online will find things like customer loyalty and purchase history separated, making for a clunky and disorienting shopping experience.

-In other words, adding online shopping may boost your sales, but a bad implementation will eat up that additional revenue in the form of added labor.
+In other words, adding online shopping may boost your sales, but a bad implementation will eat up that additional revenue in the form of added labor — and if your online grocery is too hard to use or has inaccurate stock, then people likely won’t use it at all.

 Offering local delivery options in addition to in-store pickup is a great way to expand your customer base and drive sales — but with so many perishable items, not just any shipping service will do.

-Adding online shipping also adds a whole new set of processes for picking orders, prepping shipments, and tracking stock levels.
-Unless all orders are filtering through a single system, it’s easy for details to fall through the cracks.
+Adding online shipping adds a whole new set of processes for picking orders, prepping shipments, and tracking stock levels.
+Unless all orders filter through a single system, it’s easy for details to fall through the cracks.

 Imagine prepping an order for pickup too early and a customer arriving to find wilted, lukewarm produce — or arriving to find the order isn’t ready yet.